‘Breast cancer kills 40,000 women in country every year’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-FAISALABAD: University of Agriculture Faisalabad (UAF) Vice Chancellor Dr Muhammad Ashraf Wednesday said breast cancer is killing 40,000 women in the county every year.
+FAISALABAD: University of Agriculture Faisalabad (UAF) Vice Chancellor Dr M Ashraf Wednesday said breast cancer is killing 40,000 women in the county every year.

 Addressing a seminar on breast cancer organised by Faculty of Veterinary Sciences, UAF, the VC said some 90,000 cases of breast cancer are reported annually in the country.
 He said there are 36 types of cancers in the world and among those the breast cancer is at the top of three types.
 He said ratio of cancer patients is rising rapidly worldwide as 18.1 million new cases were reported in 2018 globally.
 He said among them, 9.6 million people lost their lives due to the life-taking disease.

-UAF Professor Dr Tariq Javed called for making the proper check-up for prevention and the early treatment of the disease.

-FAISALABAD: University of Agriculture Faisalabad (UAF) Vice Chancellor Dr Muhammad Ashraf Wednesday said breast cancer is killing 40,000 women in the county every year.
+FAISALABAD: University of Agriculture Faisalabad (UAF) Vice Chancellor Dr M Ashraf Wednesday said breast cancer is killing 40,000 women in the county every year.

 Addressing a seminar on breast cancer organised by Faculty of Veterinary Sciences, UAF, the VC said some 90,000 cases of breast cancer are reported annually in the country.
 He said there are 36 types of cancers in the world and among those the breast cancer is at the top of three types.
 He said ratio of cancer patients is rising rapidly worldwide as 18.1 million new cases were reported in 2018 globally.
 He said among them, 9.6 million people lost their lives due to the life-taking disease.